guptga/In-Search-of-Clear-Skies/README.md

 ### Project Goal

 This group project is to showcase knowledge of leaflet, JS and other programming languages studies while at the U of T Data anaytics bootcamp.
 The team is studying AQI in Ontario in respect to proximity to Parks and power plants using leaflet.
-Worked with JS visualization using diff chart types from Canvas library to show Gauuge meter for AQI levels using live data and Forecast data for weather and Poullutants levels.
+Worked with JS visualization using diff chart types from Canvas library to show Gauuge meter for AQI levels using live data and Forecast data for weather and Pollutants levels.

 ### Project Scope: